oracle/weblogic-deploy-tooling/documentation/1.9/content/concepts/model.md

 This feature does not apply to named security providers within a realm.
 These items follow a special set of rules that are required to maintain their ordering.
 See [Modeling security providers]({{< relref "/samples/securityproviders-model.md" >}}) for detailed information.

-This feature cannot be use to un-deploy applications or remove libraries.
+This feature cannot be use to undeploy applications or remove libraries.

 ### Using multiple models

 The Create Domain, Update Domain, Deploy Applications, and Validate Model Tools allow the specification of multiple models on the command line.
 For example:

-    weblogic-deploy\bin\createDomain.cmd -model_file modelOne,modelTwo,modelThree ...
+    $ weblogic-deploy\bin\createDomain.cmd -model_file modelOne,modelTwo,modelThree ...

 In this case, the models are merged into a single model before being applied.
 Each successive model is added to the previous model.
 In cases where entities exist in both models, the attributes are combined and attribute values from successive models prevail.
 The resulting model is then verified before being applied.
 For example, if Model 1 looks like: